Ernest K. Bramblett

 Ernest King Bramblett (April 25, 1901 - December 27, 1966) was an American Republican politician who represented California's Central Coast in the U.S. House of Representatives from 1947 to 1955 when he was convicted of fraud.
 He was elected to the U.S. House in the 1946 Republican landslide when he ousted Democratic incumbent Rep. George Outland.

 Biography

 Born in Fresno, California, Bramblett graduated from Stanford University in 1925 with a Bachelor of Arts degree in education, and later attended several other colleges for post-graduate work.
 He worked in insurance sales and car sales before becoming a high school teacher, principal and administrator.
 From 1943 to 1946 he was responsible for coordinating the curriculum between high schools and elementary schools of the Monterey County school system.

 Early political career

 A Republican, Bramblett was Mayor of Pacific Grove from 1939 to 1947, and a member of California's Republican Central Committee from 1944 to 1946.

 Congress

 In 1946, Bramblett was elected to the 80th United States Congress.
 He was reelected three times, and served from January 3, 1947, to January 3, 1955.
 He was not a candidate for renomination in 1954.
+Bramblett had two bills enacted dealing with surplus farm labor camps and spoke on the floor a total of nine times in eight years.